bitcoin-core/btcdeb/doc/tapscript-example.md

 btcdeb> tf bech32-encode 96f4011191d236826a07b98929802aa3b7b7e32cea86aca4f82ce89fa34fdcd4
 "sb1pjm6qzyv36gmgy6s8hxyjnqp25wmm0ceva2r2ef8c9n5flg60mn2q0w45px"
 ```

+Warning: be sure to remove the negation byte from the above!
+If you do 0196f401... you will get something that cannot be spent!

 Now send a (small!) amount to this address, and check the transaction.
 It should say unknown witness for the output.